MERA-Evaluation/MERA_CODE/README.md

 cd MERA_CODE
 ```

-Now there are two evaluation regimes:
+Now you choose one of two evaluation regimes depending on whether you want to get the metrics for public tasks locally or intend to use our remote scoring via website.

 ### Remote Scoring